Homotopy Hubbard Trees for post-singularly finite exponential maps: Background on the dynamics of exponential maps

 Let $g$ be a dynamic ray of $E_\lambda$.
 As distinct dynamic rays do not intersect, and the partition boundary $\partial\mathcal{D}$ consists of rays, every iterate of $g$ is either fully contained in a single sector of the dynamical partition or part of the partition boundary.
 Therefore, all points on $g$ have equal itineraries and we set $\It(g~\vert~\mathcal{D}):=\It(w~\vert~\mathcal{D})$ for an arbitrary point $w\in\Tr(g)$. \end{Def}

 Itineraries are written in a different font to distinguish them from external addresses.
 Observe that the itinerary of a (pre-)periodic point is itself (pre-)periodic.
-Furthermore, it does not contain the symbol $\ast$ because $\partial\mathcal{D}$ consists of escaping points.
+Furthermore, it does not contain the symbol $\star$ because $\partial\mathcal{D}$ consists of escaping points.

-The following theorem describes the landing behavior of (pre-)periodic dynamic rays and is crucial for the construction of Hubbard Trees for exponential maps.
-A proof can be found in \cite[Lemma 5.2 and Theorem 5.3]{SZ2}.
+The following proposition describes the landing behavior of (pre-)periodic dynamic rays in terms of itineraries.
+It is crucial for the construction of Homotopy Hubbard Trees for exponential maps.
+A proof can be found in \cite[Lemma~5.2 and Theorem~5.3]{SZ2}.

-\begin{Thm}[Landing behavior of (pre-)periodic rays] Let $E_\lambda$ be a post-singularly finite exponential map.
-Let $\ad{s}$ be the external address of a dynamic ray landing at the singular value, denote its kneading sequence by $\nu=\It(\ad{s}~\vert~\ad{s})$.
+\begin{Pro}[Landing behavior of (pre-)periodic rays, \cite{SZ2}] Let $E_\lambda$ be psf, let $\ad{s}$ be the external address of a dynamic ray landing at the singular value, and let $\mathcal{D}$ the corresponding dynamical partiton; denote the kneading sequence of $\ad{s}$ by $\nu$.